gottfrois/link_thumbnailer/README.md

 	  # Numbers of images to fetch.
 Fetching too many images will be slow.
 	  #
 	  # config.image_limit = 5

+	  # Whether you want LinkThumbnailer to return image size and type or not.
+	  # Setting this value to false will increase performance since for each images, LinkThumbnailer
+	  # does not have to fetch its size and type.
+	  #
+	  # config.image_stats = true
 	end

 Or at runtime: